analogdevicesinc/ai8x-training/README.md

 ##### Repository Branches and Updates

 Branches and updates for `ai8x-synthesis` are handled similarly to the [`ai8x-training`](#Repository Branches) project.

+**Installation is now Complete**

+With the installation of Training and Synthesis projects completed it is important to remember to activate the proper Python virtual environment when switching between projects.
+If scripts begin failing in a previously working environment, the cause might be that the incorrect virtual environment is active or that no virtual environment has been activated.

 ### Embedded Software Development Kit (SDK)